SenecaSystems/romulus-wordpress-form/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds a shortcode to embed Romulus CRM contact forms on any Wordpress Page or Post.
+Adds a shortcode and widget to embed Romulus CRM contact forms on any Wordpress Page or Post.

 == Installation ==